AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/securbank.md

 1. In the Developer Console select the **Integrations** tab then the **Local Token** tab and tap or click **Get Local Development Token**.

 1. A JSON file is produced with the access token.
-Copy it to a secure location for use in a future step.
-You can close the Developer Console and return to Cloud Manager.
+Copy only the token itself (the remaining JSON is not necessary) to a secure location for use in a future step before closing the Developer Console and returning to Cloud Manager.

-1. Back in Cloud Manager, on the **Overview** tab, right-click the URL of the environment and save this in a secure location for use in a future step.
+1. Back in Cloud Manager, on the **Overview** tab, right-click the URL of the environment to copy it and save it in a secure location for use in a future step.

 1. Retrieve the latest SecurBank app code from GitHub at [`https://github.com/Adobe-Marketing-Cloud/summit-2024-l425/tree/ue-z-final-with-events`](https://github.com/Adobe-Marketing-Cloud/summit-2024-l425/tree/ue-z-final-with-events) by clicking **Code** and then **Download ZIP** in the dropdown.

 1. Decompress the contents of the zip file on your local file system.

-1. Start your preferred code editor and open the hidden file in the SecurBank app project at `summit-2024-l425-ue-z-final-with-events/react-app/.env`.
+1. Start your preferred code editor and open the hidden environment file in the SecurBank app project at `summit-2024-l425-ue-z-final-with-events/react-app/.env`.

 1. Make the following changes to the `.env` file and save the changes.